Hearing Aid Care

-• Avoid storing hearing aids in humid places such as in glove boxes, dashboards, or other environments where heat and moisture can build up.
+Don’t put hearing aids in humid areas like dashboards, glove boxes, or other similar environments where heat and moisture can build up.

-• Sunscreen has oils that can damage hearing aids so apply lotions or sprays completely before putting on your hearing aids.
-Be sure that the sunscreen is fully rubbed in or dry before putting your hearing aids back on or the oils will seep into open seams and microphone ports or vents.
+Extra care with lotions and creams – Sunscreen and lotions may damage hearing aids so make sure to apply the needed products before putting on your hearing aids.
+Make sure that the sunscreen or lotion is fully rubbed in or dry on the skin before putting on your hearing device.